bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/00-webpack-loaders.md

 ???

-`docblock-loader` would first parse `source.js`, returning a string that only contained the doc blocks in the file --
+`docblock-loader` would first parse `source.js`, returning a string that only contained the doc blocks in the file ...
+--

 - `syntax-loader` then applies syntax highlighting to the doc blocks...

 ???
-`syntax-loader` would then apply syntax highlighting to the doc blocks...
+`syntax-loader` would then apply syntax highlighting to the doc blocks ...
 --

 - `highlightedHtml` value: string of syntax-highlighted doc-blocks from `./source.js`